 If you need to view the distance between properties or even the distance from a property to a flood zone, the drawing tool (consult your provider to identify your specific tool name if not using the MLS Tax Suite by CRS Data) will be your best friend.
 Just navigate to a map view and use this tool to quickly view latitude, longitude and area and distance measurements.

 Pulling Comparables (From a Starting Address or Map View)

 We’ve found that while our comparables section is used quite often, most agents start with a specific property address, which is absolutely fine.
 But you also have the option of starting from a map view and using a shape tool to pull all comparable properties for a specific area.
 With just a few clicks you can set your borders and the system will pull properties for simplified review, even allowing you to delete outliers and refine your results.

 The Map Layers section should quickly become your go-to spot for mining data and exploring listings.
 This area is rich in public records information, all of which is viewed from a simplified map perspective.
 Here, you should be able to view recent sales and specify your view by history (for example, sales in the past six months) and turn off and on current listings.
 You can refine this section in-depth, making it an invaluable tool when viewing listings and comps.

 This section makes it possible to enter the details of a home renovation or update and create an estimated value based on local renovation data.
 This can be incredibly helpful for clients who made updates to their home or are considering a renovation before selling.
 The data can then be used to accurately update your comparable listing.

-In addition to these useful tools, be sure to explore your demographics section and the facts and figures data.
+In addition to these useful public records tools, be sure to explore your demographics section and the facts and figures data.
 These areas often provide access to data that can bring peace-of-mind or that added level of knowledge to your reports that can be so appreciated by clients.
 Our team is always available to discuss new solutions and tools that make property data so valuable.